kernelci/kernelci-pipeline/doc/developer-documentation.md

 ## Enabling a new Kernel tree

 We can monitor different kernel trees in KernelCI.
+The builds and test jobs are triggered whenever the specified branches are updated.
-This manual describes how to enable them in [`kernelci-pipeline`](https://github.com/kernelci/kernelci-pipeline.git).
+This manual describes how to enable trees in [`kernelci-pipeline`](https://github.com/kernelci/kernelci-pipeline.git).

 ### Pipeline configuration